Play

 What do you think of this idea?
 Create places where people can meet and reconnect with nature and food?
 Such places could raise awareness of how our parents and grandparents grew some of their own food.
 It could be beneficial for many cities to rely more on local systems again and to involve the public in this work through tree commons.

-Dipl.
-Social and cultural anthropologist with a focus on sustainable and participatory green space design in cities.
-(More about the author).
+Andreas Hunkeler is a social and cultural anthropologist specializing in sustainable and participatory green space design in cities.

 0:00